Akshat0908/21MIP10022/README.md

+# Question 2 Calculator
+ it can be accessed from this link: https://github.com/Akshat0908/21MIP10022.

 # Social Media Analytics

 This project is a responsive React-based web application that visualizes analytical insights from a Social Media Platform.
 The app fetches data from the provided test server APIs and displays: